mingtsou/geog371/lectures/lec03/readme.md

 In your IDE (Atom), open and create a new blank document.
 (Click on `File` menu -> `Add Project Folder` then select the folder path for your root directory (such as <yourname-web> folder).
 Then, select `File` -> `New File` to open a blank document.)
 Now, Save your file as ‘index.html’ (select `File` -> `Save as` --> `index.html`.

-Signify that the document will be written in HTML by adding the following line at the top of your file.
+The first step is to signify that the document will be written in HTML by adding the following line at the top of your file.

 ```html
 <!DOCTYPE html>